remiduval/moderncollab/content/worksmart-privacy-statement.md

 ## Where does the Work Smart app store data?

 The Work Smart app stores User data within the Microsoft Azure cloud platform.
 More specifically, User data is stored in a Cosmos DB service located in the Western Europe region.
-User data residing in this service is therefore compliant with all Microsoft privacy terms and security practices as stated in the [Microsoft Trust Center](https://www.microsoft.com/en-gb/trust-center)
+User data residing in this service is therefore compliant with all Microsoft privacy terms and security practices as stated in the [Microsoft Trust Center](https://www.microsoft.com/en-gb/trust-center){target="_blank"}

 User data stored in this context will reside in the Cosmos DB service for a maximum period 12 months to allow for relevant reporting and usage analysis.